marsauto/europilot/README.md

 Otherwise, you should specify a screen area in which will be captured by assigning custom `Box` object to `train.Config.BOX`.

+After the generation of training data is finished, you may want to manually inspect each image to check if unwanted data was recorded.
+Check [clean_up.ipynb](scripts/01.clean_up.ipynb) for a simple script to remove unwanted data together with the accompanying row in the csv file.
+Also check out [preprocess.ipynb](scripts/02.preprocess.ipynb) and [get_mean_std.ipynb](scripts/03.get_mean_std.ipynb) for an example code to preprocess the data.

+[PilotNet.ipynb](scripts/04.PilotNet.ipynb) is an implementation of Mariusz Bojarski's [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316), with slight differences.
+The demo shown above was created with the following notebook.

-For running inference on the model, check out [inference.ipynb](scripts/inference.ipynb) in the scripts directory.
+For running inference on the model, check out [inference.ipynb](scripts/04.inference.ipynb) in the scripts directory.

 ## General Architecture